History of Chrysler: Pentastar

 The Pentastar logo was placed on the lower passenger-side fender of all Chrysler products, including non-US brands, from 1963 into the 1972 model year.
 It was placed on the passenger-side fender so it could be viewed by passers-by, a subtle method of getting the symbol ingrained in the public's mind: a nameplate has to be read, but a symbol is quickly recognizable without reading.
 Thus left-hand drive cars had the Pentastar on the right fender, while right-hand drive cars had it on the left.
-Starting in the 1980s, hood ornaments on Chrysler-brand vehicles used a gem-like version of the pentastar to signify the brand's upscale status.
+Starting in the 1980s, hood ornaments on Chrysler-brand vehicles used a gem-like version of the Pentastar to signify the brand's upscale status.

 The Pentastar's final badging appearance was on rare versions of the 1996 Plymouth Voyager.
 It was also applied to the steering wheel, keys, and fenders of the Voyager and the other Chrysler NS minivans into 2000.

-The Pentastar continued to represent Chrysler until the merge with Daimler in 1998, when it was retired.
+The Pentastar continued to represent Chrysler until the merger with Daimler in 1998, when it was retired.
 Among the few remaining traces of this motif was a large, star-shaped window at DaimlerChrysler's American headquarters in Auburn Hills, Michigan, and Pentastar Aviation, a former DaimlerChrysler subsidiary which reverted to its original name after being purchased by a member of the Ford family.
 Many dealerships still have signage and other traces still visually apparent to the Pentastar, where a five-Pentastar logo remains in use as the logo of the "Five Star Dealer" service rank.

 Despite having been officially retired under Daimler, the Pentastar continued to be used as the identifying trademark or logo on Chrysler Group parts, as seen on window glass, on individual components, molded plastic assemblies, and larger parts such as (reportedly) engine blocks.

 The Pentastar was officially reintroduced in 2007; however, was replaced with the stylized letters "FCA" for Fiat Chrysler Automobiles in 2014.
-Even Chrysler now became a part of Stellantis since 2021, which formed by the merger of FCA and the French automaker PSA Group, the Pentastar logo still maintained at the headquarters' building.
+Even though Chrysler became a part of Stellantis in 2021, which was formed by the merger of FCA and the French automaker PSA Group, the Pentastar logo is still maintained at the headquarters' building.

-The Pentastar is also used as the badge of the United States Army's V Corps.
+Incidentally, the Pentastar is also used as the badge of the United States Army's V Corps, and a similar symbol was used as the semi-official emblem of the League of Nations in 1939.